-partners with higher education institutions such as Fresno State's Kremen School of Education and Human Development, Community College Districts, and School Districts to recruit college students on a pathway to teaching through expanded learning programs.
+80% of CA districs report a shortage, and 82% hired underprepared teachers.70 to teaching through expanded learning programs.
 Currently, there are 1,800 Teaching Fellows committed to teaching or education as a career choice in CTFF's pipeline.
 The Teaching Fellows program builds college students' capacity through intensive professional development and expanded learning program placements to gain valuable experience on their pathway to teaching.
 Recently the Teaching Fellows expanded their work to prepare high school students to graduate with 100 hours of expanded learning program experience in preparation for an education career pathway.
 CTFF places Teaching Fellows in hundreds of expanded learning programs to gain expanded learning classroom experience while enhancing expanded learning program quality.